tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * [german_credit_data.csv](Activities/04-Stu_Credit_Risk_Classification/Resources/german_credit_data.csv)

-On your Amazon SageMaker Studio instance, upload the `german_credit_data.csv` data file to the `Data` folder as well as the solved version of the  `credit-risk-classification.ipynb` notebook to the root folder.
+On your Amazon SageMaker Studio instance, upload the `german_credit_data.csv` data file to the `Data` folder, as well as the solved version of the  `credit-risk-classification.ipynb` notebook to the root folder.

-Open the notebook, select the `Python 3 (Data Science)` kernel and perform a dry walkthrough review cell by cell by highlighting the following points:
+Open the notebook, select the `Python 3 (Data Science)` kernel, and perform a dry walkthrough review, cell by cell.
+Highlight the following points:

 * In this activity, we are computing a `logistic regression` to perform a `binary classification`.

-* The output of the model prediction is a binary label (0, 1): "Good" or " Bad" credit risk.
+* The output of the model prediction is a binary label (0, 1): "Good" or "Bad" credit risk.

 * Despite using a curated dataset, we still need to perform some data preparation tasks: split, hot-encode, and scale the input features.